TDiff in the Dark: Gravity with a scalar field invariant under transverse diffeomorphisms: Preliminary concepts

 which shall be of use later on.
 We also remark here that throughout the work the action of the covariant derivative on (TDiff) tensors maintains the usual definitions.\\ The model we shall study in this work is that of a scalar field $\psi(x)$ in which the kinetic and potential terms are coupled not only differently than in GR, but also differently from each other.
 The matter action reads \cite{Alvarez:2009ga}

 Here, $f_k(g)$ and $f_v(g)$ are arbitrary functions of (the absolute value of) the metric determinant $g=\abs{\det(g_{\mu\nu})}$, and the subscripts make reference to the kinetic and potential terms, respectively.
 The GR limit, in particular, would correspond to $f_k, f_v \propto \sqrt{g}$.
-It is argued in references \cite{Alvarez:2009ga,maroto_tdiff_2023} that in order to avoid violations of the Weak Equivalence Principle both functions should coincide, i.e. $f_k = f_v \equiv f$.
-Although this condition makes the model phenomenologically viable for matter in the visible sector, it may not be necessary in the dark sector.
-With this possible application in mind, we shall in this work allow both functions to differ from each other.
-It is also interesting to note that even though the couplings are not the usual they are still minimal, meaning that there is no coupling of the field to the curvature (second derivatives of the metric).
-We finally remark that the matter action \eqref{eq: model matter action} is in general not invariant under the full group of diffeomorphisms (Diff invariance is only restored in the GR limit we mentioned above, as it is easy to verify).
-Nevertheless, a moment's reflection reveals that our model will be invariant under the reduced group of TDiff symmetries, since in that case the Jacobian is unity and the metric determinant is a scalar, together with functions of it.\\ Having clarified these aspects of the matter action, we now proceed to obtaining the Euler-Lagrange equation of motion (EoM) for the scalar field:
+It is interesting to note that even though the couplings are not the usual they are still minimal, meaning that there is no coupling of the field to the curvature (second derivatives of the metric).
+We also remark that the matter action \eqref{eq: model matter action} is in general not invariant under the full group of diffeomorphisms (Diff invariance is only restored in the GR limit we mentioned above, as it is easy to verify).
+Nevertheless, a moment's reflection reveals that our model will be invariant under the reduced group of TDiff symmetries, since in that case the Jacobian is unity and the metric determinant is a scalar, together with functions of it.
+The Euler-Lagrange equation of motion (EoM) for the scalar field reads